oneapi-src/oneMKL/README.md

 cmake --install . --prefix <path_to_install_dir>
 ```

-To build with the CURAND backend instead simply replace:
+To build with the cuRAND backend instead simply replace:
 ```bash
 -DENABLE_CUBLAS_BACKEND=ON   \
 ```